Diffuse Domain Methods with Dirichlet Boundary Conditions: Numerical Experiments

 The results for \NSDDM{} are shown in \cref{tab:nstg-nsddm} and \MixedZ{} are shown in \cref{tab:nstg-mixed}.
 Note we don't expect the pressure error to match exactly as it is solved uniquely up to a constant.
-The results have been shifted to the closest match, showing the magnitude of the errors between the methods is the same, by \NSDDM{} showing a higher convergence rate.
+The results have been shifted to the closest match, showing the magnitude of the errors between the methods is the same, with \NSDDM{} showing a higher convergence rate.

-We can see both methods have the velocity converging to the correct solution and have similar error magnitude to the previous experiments in \cref{subsection:ad_numerical} The $L^2$ EOCs preform similar to those experiments, with \MixedZ{} performing close to \NSDDM{}; although both EOCs fall short of the theoretical possible for Taylor-Green.
-This suggests the \DD{} error is dominating.
-The most significant difference appears in the $H^1$ error, with \MixedZ{} performing better in convergence rates and absolute value.
+We can see both methods have the velocity converging to the correct solution and have similar error magnitudes to the previous experiments in \cref{subsection:ad_numerical}.
+The $L^2$ EOCs are similar to those in the previous experiments, with \MixedZ{} performing close to \NSDDM{}; although both EOCs fall short of the theoretical rate for Taylor-Green.
+The most significant difference appears in the $H^1$ error, with \MixedZ{} demonstrating higher EOCs and lower absolute errors.
+Furthermore, the pressure error continues to decrease under mesh refinement.
+The observed EOCs converge to either $1$ or $0.5$, consistent with the behaviour shown in \cref{fig:adArc}, suggesting the \DD{} error is dominating.
+The trade-off between accuracy and stability, dependent on the ratio of interfacial width to mesh size ($\epsilon/h$), and the impact of the Neumann boundary condition approximation, are left for future work.

-\subsubsection{Flow Around a Cylinder}
+\subsubsection{Flow around a cylinder}

-Focusing on the Kármán vortex street case from the DFG 2D-3 benchmark \cite{Schaefer1996}.
-This problem consists of the flow through a domain $\Omega = [0, 2.2]\times[0, 4.1] \backslash B_{0.05}(0.2, 0.2)$, which will extend to remove the cylinder from the mesh.
-This is shown in \cref{fig:cyclinder}.
+We focus on the Kármán vortex street case from the DFG 2D-3 benchmark \citep{Schaefer1996}.
+This problem consists of the flow through a domain,